carlotapearl/Udacity-FEND-memory-game-master/README.md

 # Memory Game Project

-This game was built as a [Udacity] (www.udacity.com) Front End Nano Degree project.
+This game was built as a [Udacity](www.udacity.com) Front End Nano Degree project.
 The purpose is to demostrate mastery of HTML, CSS, and JavaScript.
 I also implemented jQuery in this project.

 ## Udacity Project Instructions